ickshonpe/bevy_ui_borders/README.md

 ![image](borders_example.png)

+* A Bevy plugin that adds border and outline rendering to UI nodes.

-* Version 0.2 supports Bevy 0.10, 0.1 supports Bevy 0.9.
+* Versions 0.2+ support Bevy 0.10, 0.1 supports Bevy 0.9.

-* Same implementation as this borders PR: https://github.com/bevyengine/bevy/pull/7795

 * No support for border styles due to the limitations of the current Bevy UI renderer.

-* Version 0.2 adds support for outlines.
-Outlines are similar to borders but drawn outside the node on the edge of the node boundary and occupy no space in the UI layout.

 #
 ## Usage

-Add the dependency to your bevy project:
+Add the dependency to your Bevy project:

 ```
 cargo add bevy_ui_borders
 ```

+## Components

+* `BorderColor`: Defines the color of a UI node's border.
+* `Outline`: Specifies the color and thickness of the outline around the UI node's border.

+## Bundles
+* `BorderedNodeBundle`: A bundle for creating UI nodes with a border and outline.
+* `BorderBundle`: A bundle for adding border and outline components to an existing UI node.

+## Plugin
+`BordersPlugin` should be added to your Bevy app to enable bordered UI nodes.

 To display a bordered UI node:
 * Add the `BordersPlugin` plugin to your app.
-* Spawn an entity with a `BorderBundle` and a `NodeBundle` where the `border` field of its `Style` component is set to a non-zero thickness.
+* Spawn an entity with a `BorderColor` component and a `NodeBundle` where the `border` field of its `Style` component is set to a non-zero thickness.

 ## Example